pawelz188/ESPEasy/docs/source/Rules/Rules.rst

 * ``round(x)`` Rounds to the nearest integer, but rounds halfway cases away from zero (instead of to the nearest even integer).
 * ``^`` The caret is used as the exponentiation operator for calculating the value of x to the power of y (x\ :sup:`y`).

-* ``map(value,fromLow,fromHigh,toLow,toHigh)`` Maps value x in the fromLow/fromHigh range to toLow/toHigh values.
+* ``map(value:fromLow:fromHigh:toLow:toHigh)`` Maps value x in the fromLow/fromHigh range to toLow/toHigh values.
 Uses the Arduino map() function.
 Uses Integer values only!
 See examples below.
+(Using a colon as an argument separator to not interfere with regular argument processing)

 Rules example: